English name: Bocourt’s Water Snake

 Range: Southern, central, and eastern Thailand, Malaysia, Cambodia, and Vietnam.

 Habitat: Found in swamps, ponds, shallow lakes, rice fields, and other stagnant waters in lowlands.
 Is highly aquatic and usually stays near water, but will travel over land during rainy nights.
 Conceals itself among logs in or near water during the day.

 Place in the ecosystem: Eats fish and frogs.
 Is eaten by larger snakes, large fish, monitors, and wading birds.

 Danger to humans: Though Bocourt’s Water Snake is a rear-fanged species its venom is not a threat to human.
 It is not aggressive, but if restrained its large size and sharp teeth allow it to give a nasty, painful bite.

 Conservation status and threats: There are no known serious threats to its Thai populations.
 However, Bocourt’s Water Snake is harvested for its meat and skins in several countries.
 In Cambodia’s Tonle Sap Lake, extended overharvest has led to the species being rarely found and it now comprises only a small proportion of the annual snake catch.
 There have also been declines due to overharvest in Vietnam.
 Much of the hunting of snakes in both countries has been constrained, but enforcement is minimal and there are concerns that many snake populations are collapsing.

-Interesting facts: Like many water snakes, Bocourt’s Water Snake releases a foul-smelling musk and feces when handled.
+Like many water snakes, Bocourt’s Water Snake releases a foul-smelling musk and feces as a defensive measure when handled.

 IUCN Redlist: Enhydris bocourti